-In today’s episode, Anna reveals an insight that will take a whole lot of pressure off and help you move forward with confidence.
+In today’s episode, Anna looks at making the right decision, revealing an insight that will take a whole lot of pressure off and help you move forward with confidence.

 As children, we’re told by our parents when we’re good and when we’ve done something wrong.
 At school, of course our teachers and their dreaded red biros that they use tell us if we’ve got the right or wrong answer.
 The problems start when we go out into the real world – discover why on this week’s podcast episode!

 *Resources mentioned during the episode*

 The One Step Outside Facebook group– Join us over in the Facebook group to meet like-minded people who are working on reimagining success in their life and business and to get access to direct support and free training sessions from Anna. www.facebook.com/groups/onestepoutside

 Hello there, and welcome back, as we look this week at one of my biggest secrets.
 Yes, I’m revealing all.
 One the biggest insights I’ve had relatively recently and something that I still need to work hard on trying to internalize is really one of my biggest life lessons, and it’s around making the right decisions.

 Now, looking back, I used to always excuse myself by saying, I’m indecisive, I’m a Libra.
 Not to say that I’m particularly astrologically inclined, but of course, when you’re younger, you enjoy reading horoscopes.
 And being a Libra meant, the symbol is the set of scales, and I found that a very convenient excuse for taking so much time and struggling so much with decisions.
 I wanted to keep all the doors open.